How To Write a Cannabis Cultivation Business Plan

 Product Orientation

 A cannabis cultivation business plan will define the types of cannabis products you will provide to the market.
-If you’re a savvy business owner, what you choose to produce will match what the market demands.
+If you’re a savvy business owner, which cannabis strains you produce, and the cultivation techniques you use will match what the market demands.

 Maybe you’re working with a large-scale extraction company or product manufacturer.
 In that case, you’ll select genetics known for high oil yield, such as Gorilla Glue.
-If you’re serving the craft market, you may focus on rare landrace cultivars or exotic new hybrids.
-Either way, make sure you’re meeting a local market demand.
+If you serve the craft market, you may focus on rare landrace cultivars or exotic new hybrids.

 Management & Personnel